thatcoderdaniel/tune-it-up/README.md

 ![table-view](https://github.com/thatcoderdaniel/tune-it-up/blob/main/images/table-view.png)

-D) To get all the inserted items from the table, we can use the *list* operation of Lmabda using that same API.
-Pass the fowllowing JSON to the API, and it will return all the items from the DynamoDB table.
+D) To get all the inserted items from the table, we can use the *list* operation of Lambda using that same API.
+Pass the following JSON to the API, and it will return all the items from the DynamoDB table.

 ```json
 {